$2 million settlement case study for a marine harmed at a Myrtle Beach Hotel

 Over six years after the incident that changed our client’s life forever, he and his family can finally look toward the future.
 While he will continue to live with the physical and emotional pain that resulted from that evening in Myrtle Beach, this settlement will allow him to forge a new career path and continue to provide for his family.

 In addition to compensating our client, this lawsuit contributed to lasting change in the at-fault business’s practices, lessening the possibility of future injuries on their property.
-Attorney Johnson says that this aspect of personal injury law drives her to continue fighting for her clients.
+Attorney Mosier says that this aspect of personal injury law drives her to continue fighting for her clients.
 “Yes, my fight is driven by my client and getting them justice, but my passion for our cause is fueled when these big corporations and companies implement change to protect people in the future from harm.”
-Since litigation began on this case, Attorney Johnson says that she has visited the property, and they have changed their pool hours to conform with industry standards, removed bottles of glass alcoholic beverages from their hotel lobby store, and implemented other provisions to prevent this type of accident from happening in the future.
+Since litigation began on this case, Attorney Mosier says that she has visited the property, and they have changed their pool hours to conform with industry standards, removed bottles of glass alcoholic beverages from their hotel lobby store, and implemented other provisions to prevent this type of accident from happening in the future.

 Joye Law Firm has represented those injured due to the negligence and reckless behavior of others since first opening our doors in North Charleston in 1968.
 Since then, we have expanded to four additional offices across the state.
 Our firm is dedicated to making a positive impact in the lives of those who entrust us with the responsibility of holding negligent companies and individuals accountable for their actions.
 If you or a loved one suffered a life-altering injury at a South Carolina resort or other place of business, seek the justice your case deserves by contacting Joye Law Firm.
 We have team members standing by to take your call 24/7, and consultations are always free.